What is an Agricultural Crop and Horticultural Worker Supervisor?

 Agricultural Crop and Horticultural Worker Supervisors who work in Minnesota, Alabama, or Iowa, make the highest salaries.

-Below is a list of the median annual salaries for Agricultural Crop and Horticultural Worker Supervisors in different U.S. states.
+How much do Agricultural Crop and Horticultural Worker Supervisors make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Agricultural Crop and Horticultural Worker Supervisors Use?
+Tools & Technologies Used by Agricultural Crop and Horticultural Worker Supervisors

 - Microsoft Excel